 Recommended cleaning schedule:

-• Monthly for tarps in regular outdoor storage
+- Monthly for tarps in regular outdoor use

 Signs your vinyl tarp needs cleaning: